Light-Meson Spectroscopy with COMPASS: Experimental Methods

 \subsection{The COMPASS Experiment}

-COMPASS~\cite{Abbon:2007pq} is a large-acceptance, high-resolution double-magnetic spectrometer, located at the M2 beam line of the CERN Super Proton Synchrotron (SPS).
+COMPASS~\cite{Abbon:2007pq} is a large-acceptance, high-resolution double-magnetic spectrometer, located at the M2 beam line of the CERN\footnote{European Organization for Nuclear Research, Geneva, Switzerland.} Super Proton Synchrotron (SPS).
 The beam line delivers high-energy and high-intensity secondary hadron and tertiary muon beams as well as a low-intensity electron beam.
 This makes COMPASS a unique laboratory to investigate non-perturbative aspects of QCD related to the structure and the spectroscopy of hadrons.

 The partonic structure of nucleons is studied using hard electromagnetic reactions of naturally polarized $160\,\GeV/c$ beam muons with polarized target nucleons.
 As polarized targets, solid $^6$LiD and NH$_3$ have been used in the past, inserted in a superconducting solenoid magnet providing an extremely homogeneous magnetic field of $2.5\,\T$ over a length of $130\,\Cm$ along the beam axis.